CuddleNewMexico/cuddlenewmexico.github.io/blogs/exploring_possibilities.md

 > "No one has ever asked me that before..."

-It can be overwhelming to be faced with an infinite amount of possiblities.
+It can be overwhelming to be faced with an infinite amount of possibilities.
 Sometimes it is hard to even think of anything, much less the **best** thing.
 So, we sat in silence for a few moments and then Mike prodded.

 > "You didn't really answer..."

-Sara looked a bit like a deer in head lights.
+Sara looked a bit like a deer in headlights.
 Maybe stressed at being put on the spot, maybe stressed at admitting she didn't know herself.
 So I offered an exercise:

 ## Sampler exercise